PGGM Investments Sells 40,357 Shares of Visa Inc. (NYSE:V)

-PGGM Investments trimmed its stake in Visa Inc. (NYSE:V) by 14.2% in the third quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+PGGM Investments cut its position in shares of Visa Inc. (NYSE:V) by 14.2% in the third quarter, according to the company in its most recent disclosure with the SEC.
 The institutional investor owned 244,840 shares of the credit-card processor’s stock after selling 40,357 shares during the quarter.
-PGGM Investments’ holdings in Visa were worth $54,538,000 at the end of the most recent reporting period.
+PGGM Investments’ holdings in Visa were worth $54,538,000 as of its most recent SEC filing.

-A number of other hedge funds also recently bought and sold shares of the business.
-Narwhal Capital Management grew its stake in Visa by 6.8% in the third quarter.
-Narwhal Capital Management now owns 40,756 shares of the credit-card processor’s stock valued at $9,078,000 after purchasing an additional 2,604 shares in the last quarter.
-Hanson & Doremus Investment Management grew its stake in Visa by 32.2% in the third quarter.
-Hanson & Doremus Investment Management now owns 9,763 shares of the credit-card processor’s stock valued at $2,175,000 after purchasing an additional 2,378 shares in the last quarter.
-Total Clarity Wealth Management Inc. grew its stake in Visa by 9.4% in the third quarter.
-Total Clarity Wealth Management Inc. now owns 2,527 shares of the credit-card processor’s stock valued at $563,000 after purchasing an additional 218 shares in the last quarter.
-Farmers & Merchants Investments Inc. grew its stake in Visa by 6.8% in the third quarter.
-Farmers & Merchants Investments Inc. now owns 75,347 shares of the credit-card processor’s stock valued at $16,784,000 after purchasing an additional 4,783 shares in the last quarter.
-Finally, Townsend Asset Management Corp NC ADV grew its stake in Visa by 4.6% in the third quarter.
-Townsend Asset Management Corp NC ADV now owns 28,013 shares of the credit-card processor’s stock valued at $6,240,000 after purchasing an additional 1,229 shares in the last quarter.
-Hedge funds and other institutional investors own 80.54% of the company’s stock.
+Several other large investors have also recently bought and sold shares of the stock.
+OLD Mission Capital LLC bought a new position in Visa in the third quarter valued at approximately $373,000.
+NEXT Financial Group Inc grew its stake in Visa by 3.6% in the second quarter.
+NEXT Financial Group Inc now owns 12,265 shares of the credit-card processor’s stock valued at $2,868,000 after purchasing an additional 427 shares in the last quarter.
+Woodward Diversified Capital LLC bought a new position in Visa in the second quarter valued at approximately $253,000.
+Triumph Capital Management bought a new position in Visa in the second quarter valued at approximately $326,000.
+Finally, Stratos Wealth Advisors LLC grew its stake in Visa by 37.3% in the second quarter.
+Stratos Wealth Advisors LLC now owns 8,389 shares of the credit-card processor’s stock valued at $1,962,000 after purchasing an additional 2,278 shares in the last quarter.
+Institutional investors and hedge funds own 80.54% of the company’s stock.

-In other news, President Ryan Mcinerney sold 11,193 shares of the business’s stock in a transaction dated Monday, November 1st.
+In related news, CEO Alfred F. Kelly, Jr. sold 9,000 shares of the business’s stock in a transaction on Thursday, September 30th.
+The stock was sold at an average price of $227.58, for a total transaction of $2,048,220.00.
+The sale was disclosed in a document filed with the SEC, which is accessible through this link.
+Also, President Ryan Mcinerney sold 11,193 shares of the business’s stock in a transaction on Monday, November 1st.
 The stock was sold at an average price of $212.44, for a total value of $2,377,840.92.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, CEO Alfred F. Kelly, Jr. sold 9,000 shares of the business’s stock in a transaction dated Thursday, September 30th.
-The shares were sold at an average price of $227.58, for a total value of $2,048,220.00.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 49,387 shares of company stock worth $10,569,980 in the last 90 days.
-0.19% of the stock is currently owned by corporate insiders.
+In the last quarter, insiders sold 49,387 shares of company stock worth $10,569,980.
+Corporate insiders own 0.19% of the company’s stock.

 Visa (NYSE:V) last issued its quarterly earnings results on Tuesday, October 26th.
 The credit-card processor reported $1.62 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.53 by $0.09.
 Visa had a return on equity of 37.62% and a net margin of 51.07%.
 The company had revenue of $6.56 billion for the quarter, compared to analyst estimates of $6.51 billion.
 During the same quarter last year, the company posted $1.12 EPS.
 The company’s revenue for the quarter was up 28.6% compared to the same quarter last year.
-On average, equities analysts expect that Visa Inc. will post 7.04 EPS for the current year.
+As a group, research analysts forecast that Visa Inc. will post 7.04 EPS for the current fiscal year.

-The company also recently disclosed a quarterly dividend, which was paid on Tuesday, December 7th.
-Investors of record on Friday, November 12th were given a dividend of $0.375 per share.
+The firm also recently declared a quarterly dividend, which was paid on Tuesday, December 7th.
+Stockholders of record on Friday, November 12th were paid a $0.375 dividend.
+This is a positive change from Visa’s previous quarterly dividend of $0.32.
 The ex-dividend date of this dividend was Wednesday, November 10th.
-This represents a $1.50 dividend on an annualized basis and a yield of 0.72%.
-This is a positive change from Visa’s previous quarterly dividend of $0.32.
-Visa’s payout ratio is currently 26.64%.
+This represents a $1.50 annualized dividend and a dividend yield of 0.72%.
+Visa’s dividend payout ratio (DPR) is presently 26.64%.

-V has been the subject of a number of recent analyst reports.
-Daiwa Capital Markets cut Visa from an “outperform” rating to a “neutral” rating and set a $250.00 price objective for the company. in a research report on Thursday, August 12th.
+A number of research analysts have weighed in on V shares.
+Royal Bank of Canada decreased their price target on Visa from $297.00 to $284.00 and set an “outperform” rating for the company in a research note on Wednesday, October 27th.
+Mizuho decreased their price target on Visa from $275.00 to $255.00 and set a “buy” rating for the company in a research note on Monday, November 1st.
 Raymond James cut their price objective on Visa from $286.00 to $263.00 and set an “outperform” rating for the company in a research report on Wednesday, October 27th.
-Citigroup cut their price objective on Visa from $288.00 to $285.00 and set a “buy” rating for the company in a research report on Thursday, October 28th.
-Zacks Investment Research cut Visa from a “buy” rating to a “hold” rating and set a $227.00 price objective for the company. in a research report on Thursday, October 28th.
-Finally, Morgan Stanley cut their price objective on Visa from $282.00 to $280.00 and set an “overweight” rating for the company in a research report on Wednesday, October 27th.
+JPMorgan Chase & Co. raised their price objective on Visa from $267.00 to $277.00 and gave the company an “overweight” rating in a research report on Wednesday, October 27th.
+Finally, Zacks Investment Research cut Visa from a “buy” rating to a “hold” rating and set a $227.00 price objective for the company. in a research report on Thursday, October 28th.
 Two investment analysts have rated the stock with a hold rating and twenty-four have issued a buy rating to the stock.
 According to data from MarketBeat, the company currently has a consensus rating of “Buy” and an average target price of $270.88.

 Visa Company Profile